-- Return to Citation
+Return to Citation

+>

-Our distance measurements begin at a specific point in Diamante.
-The point that we use is located at the coordinates of 36.9325, -106.8170 [Map].
+> Our distance measurements begin at a specific point in Diamante.
+The point that we are using is located at the coordinates of 36.9325, -106.8170 [Map].
 The coordinates for Diamante have been provided by the Geographic Names Information System (GNIS).

+>

-- Return to Citation
+> - Return to Citation